 No one can win without a significant number of sheep, goats, chamois, the big five, spiral horned antelope, pygmy antelope, and most of the North American species.
 Collecting the Marco Polo, Mountain Nyala, Polar Bear, Markhor and other very difficult species weigh heavily in the judging.

 The judges establish a numerical score for each nominee’s criteria.
-The nominee with the highest point total from all judges is presented to the Foundation’s Board of Directors as being the most qualified.
+The nominee with the highest point total from all judges is presented to the Foundation’s Board of Directors for their final approval.

 The following was published in one of the Weatherby Foundation’s newsletters years ago and it stands true today: